section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 Over the years, Deep Learning (DL) has been the key to solving many machine learning problems in fields such as image processing, natural language processing, and games.
 The data generated in the above-mentioned fields are represented in a Euclidean space.
-That is, spaces with a finite number of dimensions i.e. two or three-dimensional spaces.
+That is, spaces with a finite number of dimensions i.e. 2D or 3D spaces.
 However, in most current applications, generated data is generated from non-Euclidean domains that represent data as graphs with relationships and mutual dependency between objects.
 A good example is e-commerce.
 The interaction between users and products can be exploited to make accurate recommendations.
 This has led to an increasingly growing interest in deep learning research that focuses on the structure of graph data.